Tiamat-Tech/elements/README.md

 - `react`
 </details>

-# More
+# Development

 The library is currently in active development.
-Future expansions will include the following components:
+Existing components will receive additional functionality.
+New components will include:

 - &lt;Accordion&gt; (in development)
 - &lt;Lightbox&gt;